isomerpages/nyp-sirs/_success-and-blog/1u-2019-06-02-The-Consumer-Journey-What-is-it-and-why-is-it-important-to-me.md

 ---
-layout: leftnav-page-content
-title:  The Consumer Journey - What is it, and why is it important to me?
+title: 'The Consumer Journey - What is it, and why is it important to me?'
 permalink: /success-and-blog/blog/The-Consumer-Journey-What-is-it-and-why-is-it-important-to-me
-breadcrumb: The Consumer Journey - What is it, and why is it important to me?
+breadcrumb: 'The Consumer Journey - What is it, and why is it important to me?'
-collection_name: success-and-blog
-second_nav_title: Blog
+third_nav_title: Blog

 ---

 Date:   02-06-2019
 <img src="/blog/images/Consumer-Journey-Map.jpg" alt-text="consumer image map" style="width:80%;max-width:1000px;">